bswck/configzen/README.md

     }
 }
 ```

-You might extend this configuration as follows.

-Create another configuration file like this, overriding desired sections as needed:
+create another configuration file like this, overriding desired sections as needed:

 ```yaml
 # production.yaml